SravyaVannemreddy/my2-vannemreddy/MyStats.md

 |Chess         | It is a mind game which improves our thinking level           | 3 hours   |
 |Basket ball   | It helps in the mind balance and burn calories                | 2 hours   |
 |Carromboard   | Quick thinking and sharpens the mind and better predictions   | 3 hours   |

+# Pithy quotes of few scientists that i like

+> "And yet it moves" or " Although it does move"
+>
+> -- *Galileo*

+> "I've loved the stars too fondly to be fearful of the light"
+>
+> -- *Plato*